Chevrolet Volt Interior

 - "Inside, things are suitably high tech and shiny.
 Some nice touches include body-colored door panel inserts, smooth painted surfaces where most cars have cloth, vinyl or leather surfaces." -- Forbes (2013)

-- "The front seats are firm and well contoured but lack any power adjustments, which is a surprise considering the Volt's higher-end overall package.
-The back row is composed of two bucket seats divided by a center console that hides the car's massive lithium-ion battery beneath it.
-Head- and legroom are in short supply for both rows.
-And getting in and out of the back seat takes extra effort because of the car's low-slung roofline." -- AutoTrader
+- "Headroom and legroom are in short supply for both rows, and getting in and out of the back seat takes a little extra effort because of the car's low-slung roofline." -- AutoTrader

 - "Thick roof pillars obstruct visibility in nearly all directions.
 We strongly recommend the extra-cost rearview camera and rear-obstacle detection." -- Consumer Guide (2013)

-- "The rear cargo hold is accessed through a convenient hatch, but the storage area is only 10.6 cu ft.
+- "The rear cargo hold is accessed by way of a convenient hatch, but the storage area is only 10.6 cu ft.
 The rear seats fold down to expand this space, but not enough to call the Volt spacious." -- AutoTrader

 - "At 10.6 cubic feet, cargo volume is modest for a car of this size, and especially for a hatchback, which typically provides more space than a trunk." -- Cars.com (2013)